 Many people who request child support are also in the middle of other legal issues.
 Questions about support may arise during a divorce, paternity claim, or custody dispute, or during parenting plan modifications and relocations.
 We have the experience and resources to represent you through these, and other family law concerns.

 In addition to providing guidance through the process to receive child support, we often work with clients to receive temporary support or to modify existing child support orders.
 Temporary orders usually occur after one parent files a divorce or paternity action.
 We present your income and other related circumstances to the court, and the judge determines a temporary monthly amount of child support due from the non-custodial parent.
 We also create a temporary parenting plan in many of these cases.

 When you need to modify a child support order, it can seem like you are starting over from scratch.
 Having a skillful attorney on your side can reduce this stress.
 Any time there is a substantial change in circumstances, we can gather all the necessary documentation to demonstrate this change and show how it affects your child support order.

 If you are the parent who will pay child support, we protect your rights and ensure you only pay what is fair.
 In Spokane County and surrounding areas, the amount of child support paid each month depends on the Washington State Support Schedule.

-The Spokane child support lawyers at David J. Crouse & Associates, PLLC understand how hard it can be to ensure your children get the financial support they need without fighting tooth and nail or scraping by month after month.
+The Spokane child support lawyers at Crouse Erickson understand how hard it can be to ensure your children get the financial support they need without fighting tooth and nail or scraping by month after month.
 If you have questions or concerns about obtaining or modifying a child support order in Spokane, call our office today at 509-624-1380.